 In 2019 we welcomed several new clients to KAS BANK in the various segments in our three home markets, which we welcomed after losses of (some larger) clients in previous years and the continuing impact of consolidation of the Dutch pension and insurance market.
 In the Netherlands, growth is generated in several segments like family offices, investment funds and independent asset managers.
 This change of our profile will provide a better match with the needs of institutional investors.
-Apart from adding scale and balance sheet power, we can offer them a broader range of services.
-At the same time we noticed that the offer of CACEIS already leads to increased commercial momentum among institutional investors.
+Apart from adding scale and balance sheet power, we can offer them a broader range of services end hope to trigger the interest of larger pension funds and insurance companies that so far have not selected KAS BANK as their service provider.
 This should help us in achieving market leadership across all institutional segments.
 In the UK there is an increasing demand for our cost transparency services where we provide insight into all the costs of participating pension schemes.
 In Germany, we have welcomed several new clients in the Depotbank segment.
 We see the client wins, the increase of the number of Requests for Proposal and the positive feedback from our (potential) clients as a strong proof that the institutional market recognises the benefits of KAS BANK becoming part of CACEIS.
 These positive developments form a solid basis for topline recovery in 2020 and beyond.